SuperMicah585/personal_website/README.md

 - **Resource Documentation**: Full Documentation so that users can query the Micah Resource
 - **Animations**: Hover, Drag and drop, scroll event listeners, Fading, etc.
 - **Responsive Design**: Works seamlessly across devices.
 - **Micah Resource**: Learn about Micah by either dragging and dropping queries, or by writing your own!
+- **Micah's Projects**: Centralized place to show all of Micah's projects.

 ## Technologies Used
 - **Frontend**: React, Thailwind